-Microbes can survive for long periods on various surfaces and in environments such as soil.
+Microbes can survive on various surfaces and in environments such as soil.
 Enterococcus faecium can also survive at temperatures of 10 to 45 °C and in acidic or basic environments.
-From any surface, the microbes can be transported to the skin where they can infect any open wound.
-E. faecium has a very important role in the emergence of hospital infections that can lead to bacteremia when the various surfaces within the hospitals are not well sterilized.
+The microbes can be transported from any surface to the skin, infecting any open wound.
+E. faecium is vital in the emergence of hospital infections that can lead to bacteremia when the various surfaces within the hospitals are not well sterilized.
 Expression of the Esp protein gene enhances the occurrence of hospital infections by increasing the ability of microorganisms to bind strongly to hospital equipment and biomembrane formation.
-Plasmid resistance has led to resistance to many antibiotic drugs, including resistance to vancomycin.
+Plasmid resistance has led to many antibiotic drugs, including resistance to vancomycin.

 E. faecium infection can lead to hospital bacteremia, surgical trauma infection, endocarditis, and urinary tract infections.